 Modern Slavery training has been promoted via an external training course supplied by the Higher Education Procurement Association (HEPA).
 As the training course was externally held, monitoring and identification of refresher training was not possible.
-However, the Procurement Manager has engaged with colleagues working on the Procurement Enhancement Project to identify potential technological opportunities for monitoring.
-We will explore the potential to link monitoring to employee's annual individual appraisal review.
-Opportunity assessments are on-going and will form part of the goals for 2022-23.
+Procurement Team members are required to record their attendance of this training course as part of the Enhanced Contribution Scheme (ECS).